• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 What Is Heuristic Evaluation?

-The word heuristic refers to a rule of thumb adopted based on an experience or common knowledge.
-Ultimately, an heuristic evaluation is based on a set of rules that represents the best practices a website should include.
+The word heuristic refers to a rule of thumb adopted based on experience or common knowledge.
+Ultimately, a heuristic evaluation is based on rules representing the best practices a website should include.

-As a usability method, heuristic evaluation detects usability problems within a website and helps in creating educated changes to site improvement.
-It is a valuable technique in the sense that it gives a quick feedback and it is extremely cost effective.
+As a usability method, heuristic evaluation detects usability problems within a website and helps create educated changes to site improvement.
+It is a valuable technique in the sense that it gives quick feedback and it is extremely cost-effective.

 Heuristic Evaluation For Conversion Optimization

 Heuristics or heuristic evaluation is one of those terms that have become associated with conversion rate optimization projects.
-Whether you were a CRO expert or new to this field, certainly you have spotted the high recognition heuristic evaluation receives among usability testing methods.
+Whether you are a CRO expert or new to this field, you certainly have spotted the high recognition heuristic evaluation received among usability testing methods.

 Heuristic evaluations are commonly used by most conversion experts.
-However, keep in mind that you cannot learn the heuristics by heart and just loosely apply them.
+However, remember that you cannot learn the heuristics by heart; you just loosely apply them.
 You need knowledge and resources to conduct an evaluation adequately.
 Besides, not all heuristics are applicable to every website.

-To use this technique properly, this article provides answers to many frequently asked questions like what does heuristic evaluation really mean?
+To use this technique properly, this article answers many frequently asked questions, such as, What does heuristic evaluation really mean?
 What are the benefits of doing a heuristic evaluation?
 What are the 10 heuristics?
 When should I use it?
 And how?

-Now that we have touched on what does heuristic evaluation means in the context of conversion optimization, let’s have a look at the benefits of heuristic analysis.
+Now that we have touched on what heuristic evaluation means in the context of conversion optimization let’s have a look at the benefits of heuristic analysis.

 Benefits of doing a heuristic evaluation on your website